 - Policy violations: Intentionally violating the business’s code of conduct or ethics

-Make sure you document the termination process well, including evidence of the misconduct.
+Just make sure you document the termination process well, including evidence of the misconduct.
 Write a letter of termination listing the behavior and reason for firing, and save a copy for your records.
+This will serve as valuable evidence if you need to prove it later on.

 Termination for cause and union contracts